-The 4th Panel of the Superior Labor Court (TST) ruled that the seizure of a property belonging to a couple, to settle a labor debt of the husband, should only apply to the portion belonging to the debtor.
-The panel based the decision on the 2015 Code of Civil Procedure, which allows the sale of indivisible assets, but ensures the protection of the co-owner's share.
+The 4th Panel of the Superior Labor Court (TST) ruled that the seizure of a property belonging to a couple to settle the husband's labor debt should only apply to the debtor's share.
+The panel based its decision on the 2015 Code of Civil Procedure, which allows the sale of indivisible assets but ensures the protection of the co-owner's share.

 The Case